Unitary pseudonatural transformations: Introduction

 Natural transformations between functors are a crucial element of category theory.
 Let $\mathcal{C},\mathcal{D}$ be categories and $F,F': \mathcal{C} \to \mathcal{D}$ be functors.
 We say that a natural transformation $\alpha: F \to F'$ is \emph{invertible} if its components $\{\alpha_X\}_{X \in \Obj(\mathcal{C})}$ are invertible in $\mathcal{D}$.
 If $\mathcal{D}$ is a dagger category, then we say that an invertible natural transformation is \emph{unitary} if its components are additionally unitary in $\mathcal{D}$.

 Perhaps more naturally, these notions of invertibility may be defined with respect to the category $\Fun(\mathcal{C},\mathcal{D})$ of functors and natural transformations.
 An invertible natural transformation is just an invertible morphism in this category.
-If $\mathcal{C}, \mathcal{D}$ are dagger categories and the functors unitary, the category $\Fun(\mathcal{C},\mathcal{D})$ inherits a dagger structure; a unitary natural transformation is a unitary morphism in this dagger category.
+If $\mathcal{C}, \mathcal{D}$ are dagger categories, the subcategory of $\Fun(\mathcal{C},\mathcal{D})$ whose objects are unitary functors inherits a dagger structure; a unitary natural transformation is a unitary morphism in this dagger category.

 Just as natural transformations between functors are an important part of category theory, pseudonatural transformations between pseudofunctors are an important part of 2-category theory, which includes monoidal category theory.
 In this work we consider the generalisation of the aforementioned notions of invertibility to pseudonatural transformations.\footnote{We remark that our results about duality generalise straightforwardly to oplax natural transformations, although for applications we did not require this level of generality.}